-By 2040, the vision is of a world in which AMR is effectively contained and controllled through strong mitigation.
+By 2040, the vision is of a world in which AMR is effectively contained and controlled through strong mitigation.

-- Optimal use of antimicrobials and good stewardship across all sectors, including access to the safe and effective medicines that have been manufactured responsibily for all who need them, achieving usage levels, by sector, as good as the best countries in the world where comparable data is available.
+- optimal use of antimicrobials and good stewardship across all sectors, including access to the safe and effective medicines that have been manufactured responsibility or all who need them, achieving usage levels, by sector, as good as the best countries in the world where comparable data is available

-- New diagnostics, therapies, vaccines and interventions in use, and a full antimicrobial resistance research and development pipeline for antimicrobials, alternatives, diagnostics, vaccines and infection prevention across all sectors.
+- new diagnostics, therapies, vaccines and interventions in use, and a full AMR research and development pipeline for antimicrobials, alternatives, diagnostics, vaccines and infection prevention across all sectors

 Local AMR work

-- Responsible for ensuring implementation of UK five year AMR national action plan, specifically supporting delivery of three main strategic aims.
+- Responsible for ensuring implementation of UK 5-year AMR national action plan, specifically supporting delivery of 3 main strategic aims.

 - Reports to health and wellbeing boards via health protection committee.

-- Also reports into various committees within each stakeholder organisation eg medicines optimisation programme board.
+- Also reports into various committees within each stakeholder organisation.
+For example the medicines optimisation programme board.

 - Education and engagement with the public.